serverlessworkflow/specification/specification.md

 }
 ```

-We can use an action data filter to filter only the breads data:
+We can use an action data filter to save only the breads:

 ```json
 {